colej/asteroseismology_tutorials/README.md

   - tutorial_01: Iterative pre-whitening of ground-based data
   - tutorial_02: How to choose your stopping criteria
   - tutorial_03: How to build a period-spacing pattern for a Kepler target
+  - tutorial_04: How to remove the binary signature and search for pulsations